An optimal transport approach for solving dynamic inverse problems in spaces of measures: Regularization of dynamic inverse problems

 \section{Regularization of dynamic inverse problems}

-In this section we define and study an optimal transport based regularizer for the dynamic inverse inverse problem \eqref{intro inverse} announced in the introduction.
-Throughout this section, the functional setting will be the following.
-Let $\Om \subset \R^d$ be an open bounded domain, where $d \in \N$, $d \geq 1$, and define the time space domain $X:=(0,1) \times \olom$.
-Let $\{H_t\}$ be a family of Hilbert spaces for $t \in [0,1]$, $D$ a Banach space and $i_t \colon D \to H_t$ linear operators which satisfy the assumptions \ref{H1}--\ref{H3} of Section \ref{sec:hilbert setting}.
-Let $\{K^*_t\}$ be a family of linear continuous operators $K^*_t \colon \M (\overline{\Om}) \to H_t$ such that, for a.e.~$t \in [0,1]$, \begin{enumerate}[label=\textnormal{(K\arabic*)}] \item $K^*_t$ is the adjoint of a linear continuous operator $K_t \colon H_t \to C(\overline{\Om})$, \item[(K1')] \makeatletter\protected@edef\@currentlabel{(K1')} \makeatother $K_t^*$ is weak*-to-weak continuous, \item $\nor{K_t^*} \leq C$ for some constant $C>0$ that does not depend on $t$, \item the map $t \mapsto K^*_t \rho$ is strongly measurable in the sense of Definition \ref{def:strong}, for every $\rho \in \M(\olom)$. \end{enumerate} We remark that conditions \ref{K1} and \ref{K1bis} are equivalent.
-As before, we denote by $\curves$ the space of narrowly continuous curves, and by $\pcurves$ the space of narrowly continuous curves with values in the positive measures.
-Recall that the dynamic inverse problem that we aim to regularize is the following: given some data $f \in L^2([0,1];H)$, find $\rho_t \in \curves$ such that
+In this section we define and study the properties of the optimal transport based functional \eqref{intro J}, and we establish it as a regularizer for the dynamic inverse problem \eqref{intro inverse}.
+Throughout the section, the functional analytic setting will be the following.
+Let $\Om \subset \R^d$ be an open bounded domain, where $d \in \N$, $d \geq 1$, and define again the time space domain $X:=(0,1) \times \olom$.
+Let $\{H_t\}$ be a family of Hilbert spaces for $t \in [0,1]$, $D$ a Banach space and $i_t \colon D \to H_t$ linear operators which satisfy the assumptions \ref{H1}--\ref{H3} of Section \ref{sec:func_sett}.
+Assume given a family of linear continuous operators $K^*_t \colon \M (\overline{\Om}) \to H_t$ such that, for a.e.~$t \in [0,1]$, \begin{enumerate}[label=\textnormal{(K\arabic*)}] \item $K^*_t$ is the adjoint of a linear continuous operator $K_t \colon H_t \to C(\overline{\Om})$, \item[(K1')] \makeatletter\protected@edef\@currentlabel{(K1')} \makeatother $K_t^*$ is weak*-to-weak continuous, \item $\nor{K_t^*} \leq C$ for some constant $C>0$ that does not depend on $t$, \item the map $t \mapsto K^*_t \rho$ is strongly measurable in the sense of Definition \ref{def:strong}, for all $\rho \in \M(\olom)$. \end{enumerate} We remark that conditions \ref{K1} and \ref{K1bis} are equivalent.
+As before, the space of narrowly continuous curves with values in the measures and in the positive measures are denoted by $\curves$ and $\pcurves$ respectively.
+The dynamic inverse problem we aim to regularize is the following: Given some data $f \in L^2([0,1];H)$, find a narrowly continuous curve $t \mapsto \rho_t$ such that

-The regularization we propose is the following.
+We regularize \eqref{dyn inv} as follows.
 Let $\M$ be defined by

 and introduce the convex linear space of triples in $\M$ satisfying the continuity equation

 \begin{definition}[Regularized problem] Let $f \in \Ltwo$ and $\alpha,\beta>0$, $\delta \in (0,\infty]$.
 The regularizer of \eqref{dyn inv} is the functional $J \colon \M \to [0,\infty]$ defined by